The Cutting Room Floor

 - “..When comparing the performance of two teams, you may need to break their games up into categories by power level of opponent.
 Close wins over bad teams are a negative.
 Close wins over top 10 teams are not.
 If one team has a lot more close games than another, it might be because that team played a lot more rated and winning opponents…”

-In the book I cite the 2014 Ohio State Buckeyes as an example of weaker schedule strength in the playoff era.
-The trend continues as 2016 champion Clemson Tigers faced thirteen opponents who appeared in bowl games with six of those teams (46%) finishing their regular season with at least five losses.
-By contrast, none of the opponents 1982 Penn State faced that appeared in bowl games lost more than four games.
-Teams may be playing more games but we are seeing a gradual decline in the overall quality of opponents they face.
+On page 185 of the book I reference the 2014 national champion Ohio State Buckeyes as one example of weaker schedule strength in the playoff era.
+That trend continues in 2016 where thirteen (13) of Clemson’s fifteen opponents appeared in bowl games however six of those teams (46%) finished their regular season with at least five losses.
+In contrast, NONE of six opponents 1982 Penn State faced that appeared in bowl games lost more than four games.
+Teams may be playing more games but we are seeing a gradual decline in the overall quality of opponents they face due to the number of games they are playing these days..

 The 1982-83 Pennsylvania Sports Landscape

-The Keystone State was the epicenter for three other landmark sporting achievements that occurred within six months of the Nittany Lions securing their first national title which may have served to overshadow, to some degree, Penn State’s accomplishments:
+The Keystone State was the epicenter for three other landmark sporting achievements that occurred within six months of the Nittany Lions securing their first national title:

 - August 28, 1982,…Williamsport, PA – A team from Kirkland, Washington defeated Taiwan ending that country’s five-year domination in the Little League World Series.
 Kirkland snapped Taiwan’s 31-game World Series winning streak, a record that still stands to this day.